Menna-Ahmed7/Shipping-Company/README.md

 # 💡 Description
 <div>

-- &nbsp;The Company working hours are from 5:00 to 23:00.
 - &nbsp;The shipping company needs to handle cargo delivery the most efficient and profitable way.
 The company needs to automate the cargo-truck assignment process to achieve good and fair use of its trucks.